 open the box, cleaning needs to be done of all the interior including racks

-pans and grates, etc. before assembling the propane smoker.
+pans and cooking grates, etc. before assembling the propane smoker.
 Some of the experts

 prefer and advice to just use water for cleaning.
 However, another school of